 - a.
-Describe how the scatterplot of the simulated results reflects no association between the two variables. - b.
+Describe the extent that the pattern in the scatterplot of the simulated results is consistent with there being an absence in the association between the two variables at the population level. - b.
 Record the value of the correlation coefficient between the shuffled heart rates and steps. - c.
+The correlation for the population is zero in the simulation.
+Explain why the correlation in your simulated sample is not zero. - d.
 Press Shuffle Y-values four more times to generate results of four more random shuffles of HR values to Steps values.
 Record the values of the shuffled correlation coefficients in the table below.